Income Protection For Pilots

 • Exclude your illness entirely (perhaps with a premium discount to compensate).

-However, given the strict health requirements in place for a pilot to keep their licence, most of our pilot clients have few (if any) illnesses to declare.
+Given the strict requirements to be a commercial pilot, most of our pilot clients have very few (if not any) illnesses.

 Loss of Licence Cover